luckbuck0/public-guess-who/README.md

 ## Game Logic

-* If the player clicks on the correct person, give them a success message.
+- If the player clicks on the correct person
+    - give them a success message.
-* Prompt the player to pick another person randomly and let them keep playing.
+    - Prompt the player to pick another person randomly and let them keep playing.
-* If they pick the wrong person, let them know.
+- If they pick the wrong person
+    - give them an error message.
+    - allow them to try again.

 ## Hard Mode

-When the player clicks on the correct person, add a visual cue that indicates the they picked the correct person.
+When the player clicks on the correct person, add a visual cue that indicates that they picked the correct person.
 Then change it back after 2 seconds and resume the game.
-You'll need to use the [built in `setTimeout()`] (https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout) function for the timing.
+You'll need to use the [built in `setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout) function for the timing.
 This function waits a given amount of time and then calls a function you specify.

-## Pro Mode
+## Stretch Goals

 - Add some jQuery effects, animations and styling to your game!
 There are quite a few built in.
-[See the Docs!] (https://api.jquery.com/category/effects/)
+[See the Docs!](https://api.jquery.com/category/effects/)
 - Randomize the array of images before displaying them on the page to make the game more challenging.